fermion-app/docs/docs/create-your-first-course/creating-a-live-class.md

+# Creating a live class

 *It's time to create your first live class!
-Before we jump in, let's learn a little more about what are live classes on Fermion. *
+Before we jump in, let's learn a little more about what are live classes on Fermion.*

 ## Introduction